-Note: If the admin private key was split into multiple files, a message is displayed that asks you to type in the location and name of each file.
+- Note: If the admin private key was split into multiple files, a message is displayed that asks you to type the location and name of each file.
 Click Read Next after you type each file in the Key File field.

+- 6. Click OK.

+- 7. Click Finish.